Srđan Kuzmić

-Srđan Kuzmić (born 16 January 2004) is a Slovenian professional footballer who plays as a right-back for Danish Superliga club Viborg.
+Srđan Kuzmić (born 16 January 2004) is a Slovenian professional footballer who plays as a right-back for Ligue 1 club Lorient and the Slovenia national team.

 Club career

 Kuzmić played youth football for Ilirija 1911, where he made his senior debut and became a regular for the team that competed in the Slovenian second division in the 2021–22 season.
 On 27 May 2022, Kuzmić joined Slovenian top division club Mura on a contract until the end of the 2024–25 season.

 On 22 July 2023, Kuzmić transferred to the Danish Superliga club Viborg FF for an alleged transfer fee of €500,000, and signed a deal until 2027.
 He made his league debut on 24 July 2023 in a 4–1 defeat to Nordsjælland.
+During his time at Viborg, he appeared in 86 matches and scored six goals.

+French club Lorient announced on 31 August 2026 that they had signed Kuzmić on a four-year contract until 2030, for a rumoured transfer fee of €3 million.

 International career

 Kuzmić made his debut for the senior Slovenia national team on 20 January 2024 in a friendly against the United States.